Gardening

 Plants for Urban Air Quality

-- Evergreen Trees such as Kauri or Kowhai are perfect for bigger properties and a real beaut for the backyard.
+• Evergreen Trees such as Kauri or Kowhai are perfect for bigger properties and a beautiful addition to the backyard.

 2. Gardening Supports Biodiversity

-Every garden, big or small, plays a role as a haven for our native wildlife: a whole suite of pollinators, birds, and smaller mammals.
-This fauna makes crucial contributions toward ecosystem balance: bees and other native butterflies enable the replenishment of plant stocks and birds, including fantails and tui, keep down pest numbers.
+Every garden, big or small, is a haven for our native wildlife: a whole suite of pollinators, birds, and smaller mammals.
+This fauna makes crucial contributions toward ecosystem balance: bees and other native butterflies enable the replenishment of plant stocks, and birds, including fantails and tui, keep down pest numbers.

 Creating a Biodiverse Space